Data independence: Physical data independence

-Data Independence
+Data independence

 Data independence can be explained as follows: Each higher level of the data architecture is immune to changes of the next lower level of the architecture.

 The logical scheme stays unchanged even though the storage space or type of some data is changed for reasons of optimization or reorganization.
 In this, external schema does not change.
 In this, internal schema changes may be required due to some physical schema were reorganized here.
 Physical data independence is present in most databases and file environment in which hardware storage of encoding, exact location of data on disk, merging of records, so on this are hidden from user.

-Data Independence Types
+Data independence types

 The ability to modify schema definition in one level without affecting schema of that definition in the next higher level is called data independence.
 There are two levels of data independence, they are Physical data independence and Logical data independence.